Oxsomi/core3/docs/graphics_api.md

 ListPipelineGraphicsInfo infos = (ListPipelineGraphicsInfo) { 0 };
 _gotoIfError(clean, ListPipelineGraphicsInfo_createConstRef(info, sizeof(info) / sizeof(info[0]), &infos));
 _gotoIfError(clean, GraphicsDeviceRef_createPipelinesGraphics(
-    device, &stageInfos, &infos, &graphicsShaders
+    device, &stageInfos, &infos, ListCharString_createNull(), &graphicsShaders ));
-));

 tempShaders[0] = tempShaders[1] = Buffer_createNull();
 ```

 Create pipelines will take ownership of the buffers referenced in stages and it will therefore free the list (if unmanaged).
 If the buffers are managed memory (e.g. created with Buffer_create functions that use the allocator) then the Pipeline object will safely delete it.
 This is why the tempShader is set to null after (the list is a ref, so doesn't need to be).
 In clean, this temp buffer gets deleted, just in case the createPipelines fails.
 Using virtual files for this is recommend, as they'll already be present in memory and our ref will be available for the lifetime of our app.
-If it's a ref that doesn't always stay active, be sure to manually copy the buffers to avoid referencing deleted memory.
+If it's a ref then the implementation will copy to avoid unsafe behavior.

 It is recommended to generate all pipelines that are needed in this one call at startup, to avoid stuttering at runtime.
+This can be done from a different thread as well, though the implementation is free to delay the wait for finalization (real driver compiles) until it's first use in a command list (e.g. it starts compilation in async).

 ### Raytracing example